 ” …The common characteristics being that whatever is being offered as a service is delivered over the internet eliminating the cost and complexity of buying and managing the physical entity of whatever that service is replacing…”

-“Whatever” is only two things : data and programs.
+“Whatever” is only two things: data and programs.
 “Service” can deliver only these two things.
-Amazon still has to use good old post office to deliver those goods to you.
-Hence the key lowest common denominator is: Globally Available Services reachable over the global computer network.
+Amazon still has to use a good old post office to deliver those goods to you.
+Hence the key lowest common denominator is Globally Available Services reachable over the global computer network.

-Thus: “Internet” is actually *not* required by XaaS.
+Thus: “Internet” is actually not required by XaaS.
 HTTP perhaps.
-But Internet not.
-“Internet” seriously pre-dates XaaS..
+But the Internet is not.
+“Internet” seriously pre-dates XaaS…

-Internet uses (it is not) globally available network which is based on the TCP/IP stack.
+Internet uses (it is not) a globally available network that is based on the TCP/IP stack.

 Thus there is no “physical entity” that “Service is replacing”.
-There is only data and programs.
+There are only data and programs.
 Data is always transient as soon as it is not behind the service.
-Programs can be updated, but still are not “physical entity”
+Programs can be updated, but still are not “physical entities”